 For example, if you observe the below screenshot, we are selecting some random 16 Cities from the bar chart.
 Next, we are using Keep only option.
 It means we are using the Tableau filter stating that Cities with the selected names should be displayed.

-As you can see from the below screenshot, the report is displaying the records that we selected in the previous step.
+As you can see, the report is displaying the records that we selected in the previous step.
 And most importantly, City dimension appeared at Filters Shelf.

 In this Tableau Filters example, We will use the Exclude Option.
-If you observe the below screenshot, we are selecting the first 96 Cities from the bar chart.
+Here, we are selecting the first 96 Cities from the bar chart.
 Next, we are using the Exclude option.
 It means we are using the filter stating that Cities with the selected names should restrict from the display.

 Though the above examples are enough to understand the basic filters in Tableau.
 I want to provide two more samples using the Tableau Maps.
 It might be useful for further reference.

 Creating Filters in Tableau Maps

 Double click on it, will open the following window with multiple options.
 It is an entirely different topic, and we will discuss the possibilities in the Maps section.
 For now, we are choosing the second option (filter data).
 It means, we are applying the filters on the Map, and insisting the Map not to show those 128 regions.

 Now you can see the map without the European data.